Creating a custom connector

 executable: test-importer

 The executable value must match the binary name you produce in the build step.
-The flags list must reflect the location.Flags returned by your connector’s Flags() method.
+The location_flags list must reflect the location.Flags returned by your connector’s Flags() method.
+Set class and subclass to values that best describe your data source — for a connector that reads from a local filesystem path, filesystem and your protocol name are appropriate choices.

 5. Build the plugin